Pramilashanmugam/Restaurant/README.md

 * As an admin, I want to view a list of all reservations so that I can manage booking schedules. [#9](https://github.com/Pramilashanmugam/Restaurant/issues/9)

+* As a admin/Business owner I can accept online reservations only from next day and not from current day so that i can manage the reservation efficiently. [#16](https://github.com/Pramilashanmugam/Restaurant/issues/16)

 **As a User**